MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-security-enhanced.md

     > [!NOTE]
     > Direct Line creates a _token_ based on the Direct Line secret and embeds the `User.Id` in the token.
     > It assures that the messages sent to the bot have that `User.Id` as the activity's `From.Id`.
 If a client sends a message to Direct Line having a different `From.Id`, it will be changed to the _ID embedded in the token_ before forwarding the message to the bot.
-So you cannot use another user ID after a channel secret is initialized with that ID.
+So you can't use another user ID after a channel secret is initialized with that ID.

     This feature requires the user ID to start with `dl_` as shown below.